jcame/WholeGenomeAssembly/README.md

 - blast

-If you miss any of them you can install them through ANACONDA as folllows:
+If you miss any of them you can install them through CONDA as folllows:

 ```
 conda install -c bioconda trimmomatic